GermanHeim/globalsearch-rs/paper/paper.md

 \end{equation}

 The function is evaluated in the domain (bounds) $x_1 \in [-3, 3]$ and $x_2 \in [-2, 2]$.
 It has
-two global minima at approximately $\mathbf{x}^* = (0.0898, -0.7126)$ and $\mathbf{x}^* = (-0.0898, 0.7126)$ with a function value of $f(\mathbf{x}^*) \approx -1.0316$.
+two global minima at approximately $\mathbf{x}^*_{\pm} \approx (\pm 0.0898, \mp 0.7126)$ with a function value of $f(\mathbf{x}^*) \approx -1.0316$.

-The GlobalSearch-rs algorithm solves this problem in two stages.
+The `GlobalSearch-rs` algorithm solves this problem in two stages.
 In the first stage, it explores the search space by generating an initial population of candidate solutions within the prescribed bounds, forming a reference set.
 In the second stage, it performs local optimization from a subset of promising points in this reference set to refine the search and converge toward local (and potentially global) optima.

 \autoref{fig:ex-reference-set} presents the contour plot of the Six-Hump Camel function alongside the initial distribution of candidate solutions generated in stage one.